hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 </Hds::RichTooltip>
 ```

-In all the cases the icon size is proportional to the font size (`1em`).
+In all cases the icon size is proportional to the font size (`1em`).

 ##### Visual organization